mlpack/mlpack/doc/user/load_save.md

 ---

-Example usage to manually create a `data::DatasetInfo` object.
+Example usage to manually create a `data::DatasetOptions` object.

 ```c++
 // This will manually create the following data matrix (shown as it would appear